Aref-Akminasi/aws-developer-associate/ECS.md

   - Manages the interaction between ECS and the ASG, ensuring there’s enough EC2 capacity.
   - ECS Cluster Capacity Provider It's **NOT** used with **ECS Fargate**

+## ECS Tasks Placement (EC2 Launch Type only)

+- When a task of launch type EC2 is launched, ECS must determine where to place it
+- Strategies and Constraints are written in JSON

+### Strategies

+- Binpack: Place tasks based on the least available amount of CPU or memory (to minimizes the number of running EC2 - cost savings)
+- Randomly: place randomly
+- Spread: spread tasks for EC2s

+### Constraints

+- distinitInstance: place each task on a different instance
+- memberOf: place task on instances that satisfy and expression (ex: t2.\*)

 ## ECS Rolling Update

 - Update tasks from v1 to v2